itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

 * Activate the developer mode
 * Go to ``[[ Settings ]] >> General Settings >> Technical>> Parameters >> Company Properties``
-* Click ``[Group By] -> Company``
-* Find the value form with the value you want to reset and delete the form for every company.
+* Find the value record with the value you want to reset and delete the record for every company.
 Don't delete the default value.
 * Go to General ``[[ Settings ]] >> General Settings >> Technical>> Parameters >> System Parameters``
 * Check that the value for each company is reset and it matches the default value.